CSaratakij/MainBlog/content/projects/Doppelganger.md

 ![door and switch](/dg-door-and-switch.png)

 #### Moving Platform
+(todo) This is the small price I have to pay for using physics based platformer.

 #### Collectable

 #### Loading Screen

 #### Game UI
 (TODO)
 Unity Canvas do the jobs nicely